-Unless otherwise indicated, all comparisons for the year ended September 30, 2009 are to the year ended September 30, 2008, and all comparisons to the fourth quarter of fiscal 2009 are to the fourth quarter of fiscal 2008.
+Unless otherwise indicated, all comparisons to the first quarter of fiscal 2010 are to the first quarter of fiscal 2009.

 The Company has a history of operating and cash flow losses.
 During the quarter ended March 31, 2006, the Company determined that the estimated undiscounted future cash flows generated by its capital assets were less than their carrying values.
 The carrying values of the capital assets were therefore reduced to fair market value, with a resulting capital assets write-down of \$4,020.
 Where possible, management estimated fair market value using third party appraisals.